Merriwether Williams

 Merriwether St. John Williams (born March 28, 1968) is an American television writer, former Nickelodeon executive, and voice actress whose writing credits include SpongeBob SquarePants, My Little Pony: Friendship Is Magic, Camp Lazlo, Adventure Time, and Pig Goat Banana Cricket.

 Career

-After leaving the executive ranks at Nickelodeon, she wrote outlines for SpongeBob SquarePants and a couple episodes of The Angry Beavers.
+After leaving the executive ranks at Nickelodeon, she was the head writer and wrote outlines for SpongeBob SquarePants and episodes of The Angry Beavers.
 In 2003, she developed and became the show-runner and head writer of the short-lived Showtime animated sitcom Free For All.
 In 2005, she became the head of story for Camp Lazlo at Cartoon Network.

 More recently, Williams has written several episodes for Adventure Time, Littlest Pet Shop, My Little Pony: Friendship Is Magic, and Pig Goat Banana Cricket.
 She has also written an episode for Johnny Test and Pound Puppies.
 She is formerly co-producer and writer on Billy Dilley's Super-Duper Subterranean Summer.

 She has also co-written the films Good Time Max, The Ape, and Fool's Gold with actor James Franco.